hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/custom-database-functions.md

 - `Function.returnsByteArray(String pattern, Expression... parameters)` -- to produce a `ByteArrayFunction`
 - `Function.returnsObject(String pattern, Expression... parameters)` -- to produce a `ObjectFunction`

 **Note**: The `CURSOR` data type is not supported, either as an IN/OUT parameter or as a return type.
+Also, the `INTERVAL` type is not implemented yet, but it may be supported in the future.

 # Parameters